Call for Papers: OGEL Special Issue on a "Review of the Energy Sector in Ghana"

 - Power sector reforms.

 Papers outside of these topics but associated with the broad subject of the call will also be considered.
-Papers should be submitted by the end of August 2020 to the editor directly with the subject line 'OGEL Ghana'.
+Papers should be submitted to email@example.com directly with the subject line 'OGEL Ghana'.

 Feel free to forward this call for papers to colleagues who may be interested in contributing to the special issue.